 Put the title and author(s) at the top of the abstract, and then "abstract" on a line by itself.
-Use Times or Times New Roman for the entire abstract.
-No other fonts and no formatting other than italics should appear in the abstract -- alternate fonts and formatting other than italics will be removed before your abstract is published.
+Use one font for the entire abstract.
+No formatting other than italics should appear in the abstract—formatting other than italics will be removed before your abstract is published.
 For italics, put <i> immediately before the italicized item and </i> immediately after the italicized item.
 For phonetic characters, use descriptions such as "bilabial fricative" instead.
 Do not include any tables, diagrams, figures, or other non-text material in your abstract.

-Specific Instructions, Deadlines, Contact Addresses
+Specific Instructions, Contact Addresses, and Deadlines

 All specific instructions, contact information for your volume editor, and deadlines for your particular proceedings are available from the volume editor.
 This page that you are reading contains general instructions for all proceedings being published by Cascadilla Proceedings Project.
 Thank you for submitting your paper!